 Our studies over the years include several reforms, both old and new.
 In our pioneer days, we practiced many of these.
 Some, though, we never studied as a people at all.
 Ultimately, our goal is to completely restore the spirit, the power, and the practices of the Apostolic church.
 We pray that these pages and documents that we share below will bless, encourage, and challenge you.

 As we experience corporate revival of true reverence for God and love for one another, we will see a restoration of important biblical ordinances.
 We have collectively forgotten these ordinances, at least in part; now, we need to restore them to their rightful place in the body of Christ.
-Please read the following article to learn about two of them:
+The following study contains two of them—both in 1 Corinthians 11: first, the woman’s head covering, which definitely fits under this category of reverence, and, second, the full Supper of the Lord.
+You may have read the second one already in our revival series since it is linked to there, as it is both a reviving and a reformatory practice.

 In the time of the end every divine institution is to be restored.